Skip to content

 Watch Sample Video

 This seminar offers an applied introduction to directed acyclic graphs (DAGs) for causal inference.
-DAGs are a powerful new tool for understanding and resolving causal issues in empirical research.
+DAGs are a powerful tool for understanding and resolving causal issues in empirical research.
 DAGs are useful for social and biomedical researchers, and for business and policy analysts who want to draw causal inferences from non-experimental data.
 A major attraction of DAGs is that they are “algebra-free,” relying instead on intuitive yet rigorous graphical rules.

 Closed captioning is available for all live and recorded sessions.
-Live captions can be translated to a variety of languages including Spanish, Korean, and Italian.
+Captions can be translated to a variety of languages including Spanish, Korean, and Italian.
 For more information, click here.

 More details about the course content